Mack and Mabel: Synopsis

-Some time after Mabel's departure, the popularity of the Bathing Beauties is waning, and Mack comes under pressure to ask Mabel back.
+Five years after Mabel's departure, the popularity of the Bathing Beauties is waning, and Mack comes under pressure to ask Mabel back.
 Fortunately, Mabel has realised she still has feelings for Mack and returns to the studios.
 She is welcomed with open arms by the entire film company ("When Mabel Comes In The Room").
-Mack is so glad to have her back that he agrees to film Frank's picture "Molly", at his studio.
+Mack is so glad to have her back that he agrees to film "Molly", at his studio.
 But he attempts to turn it into a comedy, by way of his latest creation, The Keystone Cops, ("My Heart Leaps Up"), and Mabel returns to Taylor.
-Later, Mack sees Mabel again as she is preparing to embark on a ship with Taylor.
+Mack sees Mabel again as she is preparing to embark on a ship with Taylor.
 Taylor shows up and Mack leaves.
 Taylor, sensing that Mabel might still have feelings for Mack, persuades Mabel, who is complaining of tiredness, to take heroin, saying it is a pick-me-up, which works with the magic words, "Bye, Mack!".
 Mabel is heartbroken by everything Mack has done to her, ("Time Heals Everything").